Implementing Approximate Bayesian Inference using Adaptive Quadrature: the aghq Package: Background and Details

+and this is what the \texttt{compute\_moment()} function does (\S\ref{sec:basic-use}).
+Note that this is not an application of \AGHQ{} to the integral defining this expectation; \citet{laplace} (among others) discuss approximating such summaries which occur as ratios of integrals, however approximations of this type are not implemented in the \pkg{aghq} package.
+The re-use of the \AGHQ{} points and weights in computation of moments is not yet covered by theory, but appears empirically accurate in applications (\S\ref{sec:examples}).

-Marginal posteriors and quantiles are more difficult to compute, as described in detail by \citet{nayloradaptive} and \citet{aghqus}, Appendix E. The challenge is that the quadrature rule is only defined at specific points \(\boldsymbol{\boldsymbol{\theta}}_{j}\), and these points are not on a regular grid, due to having been multiplied by \(\boldsymbol{L}\).
+Marginal posteriors and quantiles are more difficult to compute, as described in detail by \citet{nayloradaptive} and \citet{aghqus}.
+The challenge is that the adaptive quadrature rule is only defined at specific points of the form \(\mb{Lx} + \widehat{\mb{\theta}}, \mb{x}\in\Qdk\), and these points are not on a regular grid.
 It is therefore only straightforward to evaluate marginal posteriors at \(k\) distinct points, and this only works for the first element of \(\boldsymbol{\theta}\).
-To mitigate these challenges, the parameter vector has to be re-ordered and the joint normalization re-computed for each desired marginal distribution, and a polynomial interpolant based on these points is used for plotting and computing quantiles.
-The \pkg{aghq} package handles these difficulties for the user, as I now describe.
+To mitigate these challenges, the parameter vector has to be re-ordered and the joint normalization re-computed for each desired marginal distribution, although the optimization results are reused.
+A polynomial or spline-based interpolant to these points is then used for plotting and computing quantiles.
+See \citet{aghqus} for further detail.
+As described in \S\ref{sec:basic-use}, the \pkg{aghq} package handles these computations for the user through the \texttt{compute\_pdf\_and\_cdf()} and \texttt{compute\_quantiles()} functions.